-ATLANTA, GA (May 9, 2019) – The National Technology Security Coalition (NTSC) will hold its third annual NTSC National CISO Policy Conference from July 9-11, 2019 in Washington D.C.
-CISOs and senior technology security executives from across the nation will discuss national cybersecurity policy issues affecting the CISO community and their organizations with members of Congress and federal regulatory leaders.
+ATLANTA, GA (August 19, 2021) – The National Technology Security Coalition (NTSC) will hold its fourth annual NTSC National CISO Policy Conference from September 21 – 23 in Washington, D.C.
+Chief Information Security Officers (CISOs) and other senior technology security executives from across the nation will discuss national cybersecurity policy issues affecting the CISO community and their organizations with members of Congress and federal regulatory leaders.

-On Thursday, July 11, CISOs and senior technology security executives will talk to members of Congress about the NTSC’s policy priorities during our annual NTSC Legislative Day.
+On Thursday, September 23, CISOs and senior technology security executives will speak with members of Congress about the NTSC’s policy priorities during our annual NTSC Legislative Day.
 The NTSC’s policy priorities include national data breach notification legislation, public-private cyber threat intelligence exchange, and cybersecurity workforce development.

 NTSC Executive Director

 The National Technology Security Coalition is a non-profit, non-partisan organization that serves as the preeminent advocacy voice for Chief Information Security Officers (CISOs) across the nation.
 Through dialogue, education, and government relations, we unite both public and private sector stakeholders around policies that improve national cybersecurity standards and awareness.